Many men believe being dominant is a personality trait that is ingrained in your nature.

-This “ultimate guide to how to be dominant in bed” will start from the basics and teach you the most important things you need to know on how to be the perfect Dom.
+In this “how to be dominant in bed” guide, I will start from the basics and teach you the most important things you need to know on how to be the perfect Dom.

-Yup, it’s basically going to mould you into becoming one by the end of it.
+Yup, I’m going to do my best to mold you into becoming one by the end of it.

 Sounds good to you?
 Let’s get going.

-So what if I were to tell you a truth that can potentially make you want to push yourself into a completely different direction.
+So what if I were to tell you a truth that can potentially make you want to push yourself in a completely different direction.